We are currently recruiting participants for research on campus. Click here to learn more.

 The MIND Lab is based in the Department of Psychology at Teesside University.
 The lab is co-led by Dr Christopher Wilson and Dr Srdan Medimorec.

-We are interested in understanding the cognitive and neural mechanisms underlying decision-making, learning, and memory.
+We work to understand the cognitive and neural mechanisms underlying decision-making, learning, and memory.
+Specific strands of work being led by Dr. Wilson (decision-making under risk: gambling, financial decision-making) and Dr. Medimorec (language, meta-cognition, implicit learning).
 We use a range of methods, including functional near-infrared spectroscopy (fNIRS), eye-tracking, and virtual reality, to study these processes in both healthy and clinical populations.

-If you are intersted in joining the lab, the fist step is reading the Lab Manual.
+If you are interested in joining the lab, the fist step is reading the Lab Manual.
 This will give you an overview of the lab’s research, methods, and culture.

 Lab News